No Retreat, No Surrender: Plot

 Later that night, Jason and Tom have a heated argument over Jason's fighting.
 When Jason calls his father a coward for running away from the syndicate, Tom destroys some of Jason's Bruce Lee memorabilia in the garage.
 Distraught, Jason consults with R.J., who helps him move all of his training gear into an empty house nearby.
 Exhausted from the move, Jason falls asleep at the house but is suddenly awakened by the soul of Bruce Lee, who begins to train him.
 Under Lee's tutelage, Jason goes from a below-average fighter to a superior martial artist, at one point able to fend off several thugs who ambush his father in a parking lot.
 In doing so, Jason convinces him that there are times when fighting is necessary.

 Later on, Jason, Tom, and R.J. attend an annual kickboxing tournament between the Seattle Sidekicks and the Manhattan Maulers.
 Before the contest can get under way, the crime syndicate interrupts and makes a wager that none of the Seattle fighters can defeat Ivan.
-Jason has a flashback to when Ivan broke Tom's leg and attempts to warn the Seattle fighters about him.
+Jason has a flashback to when Ivan broke Tom's leg and attempts to warn the Seattle fighters about him, but they dismiss his concerns.
 While Dean and Frank are easily bested by the Soviet, Ivan's last opponent, Ian, makes an impressive showing, forcing Ivan to resort to dirty tactics to defeat him.
 With Ian helplessly entangled in the ring ropes, Scott attempts to bite Ivan in the leg, but the Soviet dispatches him with a headbutt.
 Kelly tries to stop Ivan by hitting him with a stool, but the Soviet easily disarms her and grabs her by the hair.
 Angered by this, Jason charges to the ring and attacks Ivan, to the crowd's delight.
-Utilizing his advanced training, Jason is finally able to conquer his nemesis and earns the respect of his peers and family, who celebrate with him as the frustrated crime syndicate leaves Seattle.
+Utilizing his advanced training, Jason is finally able to defeat Ivan and earns the respect of his peers and family, who celebrate with him as the frustrated crime syndicate leaves Seattle.

 Cast

-Jean-Claude Van Damme was cast as the Soviet villain Ivan Kraschinsky.
+Jean-Claude Van Damme was cast as the main antagonist, Kraschinsky.